nealde/Ampere/README.md

 Using a [scikit-learn-like API](https://arxiv.org/abs/1309.0238), we hope to make visualizing, fitting, and analyzing impedance spectra more intuitive and reproducible.

 <i>Ampere is currently in the alpha phase and new features are rapidly being added.</i>
 If you have a feature request or find a bug, please feel free to [file an issue](https://github.com/nealde/Ampere/issues) or, better yet, make the code improvements and [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)!
-The goal is to build an open-source tool that the entire electrochemical community can improve and use!
+The goal is to build an open-source tool that the entire electrochemical community can use and improve

 Ampere currently provides:
 - A simple API for fitting, predicting, and plotting discharge curves
 - A simple API for generating data, or fitting with arbitrary charge / discharge patterns.

-### Installation
+## Installation
-#### Dependencies
+### Dependencies

 Ampere requires: